“Best coffee we’ve had since we came to Canada!”

-We have been serving organic fair trade espresso and cappuccino etc. since first opening Amazing Space in 1996.
+We started serving organic fair trade espresso and cappuccino etc. when we opened Amazing Space in 1996.
 For 25 years we used a totally manual Faema Family machine and grinder.
 When it reached the end of its life, we replaced it with a Solis Barista Perfetta Plus which has a thermoblock instead of a boiler.
 It’s very fast!

 Here’s how it looks and sounds making a double shot in real time.

 We use medium-dark espresso beans from Level Ground almost exclusively.
 Once in a while, on hot summer days we make affogato – espresso on ice cream – or iced coffees.

 Periodically we have espresso cups & demitasses available for sale that are hand made by Burt Cohen using traditional Shino, Tenmouku and ash glazes.
 He modeled the demitasses on cups made at the Bernard Leach Pottery in the 1950s.
 Burt is the executive director of Potters Without Borders and operator of the Northfire pottery studio at the O’Keefe Ranch.

 Short YouTube clip of our espresso & its variations ~ since 1997.
 This now includes vintage footage of the Faema Family in action!